 - The Institutional Official responsible for management and administration of the NIH occupational safety and health program.
 This authority is delegated by the Director, NIH.

 - Laser Safety Advisory Committee (LSAC)

-- Investigation of incidents and accidents involving the use of lasers in NIH facilities;
+- Investigate all near-misses and incidents involving the use of lasers in NIH facilities.

 - Laser Safety Officer (LSO)